OzmundSedler/100-Days-Of-ML-Code/README.md

 Read A LOT about jobs, necessary skills, and sorted best interview and portfolio advices.
 Thinking about the first project to build.

+# Week 2 - 3 + 3 + 3 hours

+**Theory** :

+Started all IBM specialization courses first weeks - for some reason they have simounteneous deadlines Finished Kaggle SQL Intro course.

+**Practice** :

+Completed all assignments andtests of course.
+Also finished kaggle SQL course.

+**Other** :

+Decided what first project I will do